 - Change management is not easily measured since the results are often intangible.
 Thus, executives who control budgets struggle to justify the expense and fail to get behind change management efforts.

-The benefits of integration
+The benefits of change management and project management integration

-Project management ensures the project is designed, developed and delivered successfully.
-Change management ensures that the project is embraced, adopted and used by the targets or recipients of the change.
+Project management ensures the project is designed, developed, and delivered successfully.
+Change management ensures that the project is embraced, adopted, and used by the targets or recipients of the change.
 Thus, an integrated approach is designed to deliver the desired outcomes to the business.

 Other benefits of project and change management integration include: